-What may strike as interesting is that hemp has even been used in money or legal tender.
+What may pique your interest is that hemp has even been used in money or legal tender.
 Citizens in the U.S. were allowed to be relieved from the tax debts a couple of centuries ago.
 Oddly, at the same time back then, farmers could actually be put in jail for refusing to grow hemp.

 The Planet Saver

-The use hemp can also help global issues like deforestation.
+The use of hemp can also help global issues like deforestation.
 For example, it would only take one acre of hemp to produce the same amount of paper as more than four acres of trees.
-And that's not all—hemp can also be used as an alternative clean burning fuel.
+And that’s not all hemp can also be used as an alternative clean-burning fuel.
 This would be very helpful in reducing our dependency on fossil fuels like oil.
-The one acre of hemp in the previous example can also yield as much as 1,000 gallons of methanol over the course of one growing season—which means that it extracts CO2 from the environment.
+The one acre of hemp in the previous example can also yield as much as 1,000 gallons of methanol over the course of one growing season, which means that it extracts CO2 from the environment.
 This closed carbon effect has been an efficient way to mitigate the effects pollution.

-Beyond that, there are many medical benefits to using hemp.
+Beyond that, there are possible medical benefits to using hemp.

 Several countries around the world have been using hemp to add to their economic output.
 According to the L.A.
 Times, Canadian companies earned a whopping $250 per acre for hemp in 2013.
 Hemp was legalized in Canada in 1998 after having been prohibited for some 60 years.